Delppine1024/TGreen/README.md

-***New branch for Typora-dev Releases v1.3.0-dev updated, which designed for users wanna try modern behaviors on Typora-Dev Releases.
+***New branch for Typora-dev Releases, which designed for users who wants to try modern behaviors on Typora-Dev Releases, will be updated in time.
 You can try and check it on the new branch `dev`.**